nvtm/staticwebpage/whoweare.md

 Some people are interested in who makes up the members of our club.

-The focus of North Valley Toastmasters is the same as most clubs – simply to improve your speaking ability.
+The focus of North Valley Toastmasters is the same as most clubs \– simply to improve your speaking ability.
 While all general purpose clubs follow the same basic approach, there are very distinct differences between them.
 In our case, we tend to be a very upbeat, relaxed group.
 You will find a positive, supportive, and jovial atmosphere.

 We currently have about 22-24 members with an average attendance of about 12-16.
 One of the members helped found the group back in 1965.
 Others are very new to the club.

-We span the gamut of profiles: very young to very wise, high level executive to low wage earners to unemployed, self employeed and “other”.
+We span the gamut of profiles: very young to very wise, high level executive to low wage earners to unemployed, self employeed and \“other\”.

 A number of our members have English as a second (or third, fourth, etc.) language.
 We are quite varied in so many ways that it really makes the meetings quite interesting.